Fallenbagel/jellyseerr/docs/using-overseerr/notifications/email.md

 ## Configuration

 {% hint style="info" %}
-If the [Application URL](../settings/README.md#application-url) setting is configured in **Settings &rarr; General**, Overseerr will explicitly set the origin server hostname when connecting to the SMTP host.
+If the [Application URL](../settings/README.md#application-url) setting is configured in **Settings &rarr; General**, Jellyseerr will explicitly set the origin server hostname when connecting to the SMTP host.
 {% endhint %}

 ### Sender Name (optional)

-Configure a friendly name for the email sender (e.g., "Overseerr").
+Configure a friendly name for the email sender (e.g., "Jellyseerr").

 ### Sender Address